stabner/HashmonkeyCoin/doc/README.md

-Raptoreum Core
+HashmonkeyCoin Core
 ==========

 This is the official reference wallet for Raptoreum digital currency and comprises the backbone of the Raptoreum peer-to-peer network.
-You can [download Raptoreum Core](https://www.raptoreum.org/downloads/) or [build it yourself](#building) using the guides below.
+You can [download HashmonkeyCoin Core](https://www.raptoreum.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------